Sgt. John Elliott Rowland

 On this detail, John was the recipient of a second act of kindness by a Japanese soldier.
 The Japanese officer in charge of the detail, noticing that John appeared to be dying, called in a Filipino doctor to treat John's malaria.
 John believed that since the officer had been educated in the United States, he was kinder to the Americans.
 This detail ended on September 8th, and the POWs were returned to Cabanatuan.

-After 31 days on the ship, the Totori Maru docked at Pusan, Korea.
-1300 POW's got off the ship and were sent on a four day train trip north to Mukden, Manchuria.
+After 31 days on the ship, the Totori Maru docked at Pusan, Korea on November 7th.
+1300 POW's got off the ship and were issued new clothing and fur-lined overcoats.
+They were sent north on a two day train trip to Mukden, Manchuria.
 The 400 POWs who remained on the ship were sent to Japan.

 John was imprisoned first at Hoten Camp and sent